Staff Development and Compensation

 - Pay increases are related to performance.

 - Each department can select its yearly performance review cycle.
-Typically most departments choose a fiscal year performance period and choose to conduct reviews near the end of the fiscal year.
+Most departments choose a fiscal year performance period and conduct reviews near the end of the fiscal year.

 - As a manager, you will conduct performance reviews and review them with each employee on your team.